You feel it: the urgency of the climate crisis growing every day!

 One year later and this collaboration for the greater good between Beth Roy and Colgate University’s Sustainability Office has blossomed and is going strong.
 Five-gallon buckets of food scraps are now collected weekly and taken to the Community Garden, where they’re then used to fertilize the garden beds.
 “Campus houses and apartments with fewer residents can also be provided with a compost tumbler on site that is emptied as needed,” according to Colgate’s Waste Minimization and Recycling webpage.
 Colgate was also just awarded a grant to help purchase their own electric golf cart for the compost program.
 The funding is through the NYSAR3 and NYSP2I College Council grant program, and the University is excited about how this will help strengthen its composting efforts.
 To date, they’ve collected and composted over 4,000 lbs of food scraps since starting the program last spring.

-Lisa Pellegrino is a Waste Reduction Consultant with the Center for EcoTechnology and has 20+ years of experience working at nonprofits.
+20+ years of experience working at nonprofits.
 Lisa is an alum of the University of Rhode Island, AmeriCorps, and the Southface Energy Institute, and got her MBA in Sustainable Systems specializing in sustainable food & agriculture.
 She’s been a guest lecturer at the Harvard Extension School, Suffolk University, Colgate University, and the University at Buffalo.

 Copyright CET ©2024 Non-Profit